joelstrohmeier/website/src/blog/how-to-make-your-web-designs-more-accessible.md

 People who cannot see the screen may be using screen reading technology.
 This technology takes your website content and turns it into audible announcements.
 It's common for people using screen reading technology to skip to buttons and links without hearing the surrounding content.
 So, if our link is vague those visitors won't know the value or destination of the element.
 "Read more about what?!"

-If there are vague link and button names in your designs, it signal room for improvement in your process and/ or team.
+If there are vague link and button names in your designs, it signals room for improvement in your process and/ or team.
 You probably need a content expert &mdash; for example, content editor / designer.

 ## Introduce complex components with care

 Simple designs tend to lead to more accessible experiences.

-Thye more complex your designs are the more work there is for a developer.
+The more complex your designs are, the more work there is for a developer.
 This means greater potential for accessibility and usability issues to be introduced.

 Wherever possible, lean towards standard HTML interface elements in designs.
 Avoid introducing complex components unless necessary.
 For example, including a <a href="https://www.w3.org/WAI/tutorials/carousels/">carousel</a> requires far more JavaScript than if static images are used.
 If the carousel is then nested within a <a href="https://design-system.service.gov.uk/components/tabs/">tab component</a>, this increases the complexity significantly again.
 The total number of acceptance criteria we would need to meet in our testing phase could easily reach 40-50 +.
 Which represents many hours of work!